day8/re-frame/README.md

 (def app-db  (reagent/atom {}))    ;; a reagent atom, containing a map
 ```

-Although it is a reagent atom (ratom), I'd encourage you to think of it as an (in-memory) database.
+Although it is a reagent atom (ratom), I'd encourage you to think of it as a poor man's, in-memory database.
 It will contain structured data (perhaps with a formal [Prismatic Schema] spec).
 You will need to query that data.
 You will perform CRUD
 and other transformations on it.
 You'll often want to transact on this